 Each of the areas of the village that you explore also features a task where you have to collect a number of objects to place in a certain location.
 Generally, this is quite an easy requirement but you want to make sure that the villager does not follow you to this location, otherwise, you’ll find that the items you have collected will be taken away from you forcing you to hunt for them again.
 I found the mix of tasks to be really enjoyable and there is often a lot of humour involved.
 You seriously can never get tired of chasing a young child around, wildly honking at him!

 If you ever do get a little stuck on a task, a good tell to overcome it is to see what thought bubbles are over the heads of the villagers.
 It can help offer some clues without giving too much away.
 Though I usually play practically all Nintendo Switch games in handheld mode, Untitled Goose Game is an ideal game to put up on the big screen to have the whole family interacting together to solve the puzzles and join in with the hysterics.
-My wife is not a gamer at all, but was so charmed by the goose’s devilish antics that she actually wanted to play through the whole game with me, which is an absolute first.
+My wife is not a gamer at all, yet was so charmed by the goose’s devilish antics that she actually wanted to play through the whole game with me, which is an absolute first.
 I wish my daughter was old enough to play games as I’m positive it would be a hit with her too.
 House House has created something special here that will no doubt be the talk of many family households.

-Entertaining tasks aside, Untitled Goose Game wouldn’t be half as endearing if it wasn’t full how impressively the game depicts the waddle and infuriating honk of a goose.
+Entertaining tasks aside, Untitled Goose Game wouldn’t be half as endearing if it wasn’t full of how impressively the game depicts the waddle and infuriating honk of a goose.
 The way you can flap your wings to cause greater intimidation, and have to cradle your neck to reach objects on the floor, just adds to the immersion that you are indeed the most realistic goose in all of gaming history.
 This is of course complemented by the game having all the items you interact with have a simple yet realistic physics engine and such a simple and effective art style that is incredibly bold and colourful.
 I absolutely love the use of a soft colour palette too, which makes the idyllic village setting so attractive.

 The different areas of the village all link together with each of the locations set out as it’s own self-contained sandbox environment.
 These areas are quite distinct from one another, however, there are only 5 locations in total which range from the back gardens of a couple of villagers to a delightful model village.
 Each environment only has around 6 tasks to complete, of which the final area only has one final task, so in turn, it does make Untitled Goose Game a short but very sweet experience.
 I got to the end of the game easily within 3 hours of playtime and in doing so you thankfully do unlock a couple more pages of tasks to complete.
 These include having to complete some goals across multiple locations, and speaking of goals, one of them is to literally dribble a football from the High Street into a football goal.